Stress, the Individual, Wellbeing, Performance and the Workplace Part 1

 The Sympathetic Nervous System (SNS) is continuously working at a base level maintaining homeostasis, even when the Parasympathetic Nervous System (PSNS) is operating.
 Sensory inputs and information are continually sent to the brain for processing via the CNS.
 The control of essential life support functions and homeostasis happens at a subconscious level.
 We do not even have to think about making our heartbeat, breathing, or the maintenance of other vital life-giving actions, such as blood PH values, blood glucose levels or temperature regulation.
 Such critical aspects of self-maintenance have a "normal or safe" operational level, and relatively small deviations from these normal "safe" levels can prove fatal.
 Hence, all of these functions are taken care of subconsciously, and the vast majority of these functions cannot be directly controlled consciously by us.
 There are various sensors within the body, which are constantly being monitored, with the body making any necessary adjustments on the fly to maintain homeostasis.
 There are also sensory inputs that we are far more familiar with or at least know are working.
 We are all familiar with the five basic senses of; touch, sight, smell, hearing, and taste.
 If any of these primary senses detect anything that the brain perceives as a threat, then the Sympathetic Nervous System instantaneously activates.
 The activation of the Sympathetic Nervous System is a highly efficient and effective ancient survival mechanism, commonly referred to as the “fight, flight or (freeze)” response.
 The stress response involves the sending of sensory information to the amygdala from any one or number of the "primary" sensors.
 The amygdala is a small part of the brain, located near the brainstem and which is involved in the processing of emotions.
 If the amygdala interprets '"perceives" inputs from the primary sensors as a threat, then a distress/alarm signal is instantly sent to another part of the brain the hypothalamus.
 One can view the hypothalamus as a control centre, based on the far-reaching effects it can have on the body.
 There are two parts to the “fight, flight or freeze” response.
 Firstly, the hypothalamus activates the initial “fight, flight or freeze” response, via the autonomic nervous system.
 The hypothalamus instructs the adrenal glands to release both adrenaline and norepinephrine into the bloodstream.

 The hormonal release produces a large number of changes throughout the body, including shutting down the Parasympathetic Nervous System function.
-If one is about to have to "fight" or run away from a threat, then all resources need to be aimed at those activities and not digesting food, resting or procreating.
+If one has a choice of "fight" or run away from a threat, then all resources need to be aimed at those activities and not digesting food, resting or procreating.
 The initial release of adrenaline and norepinephrine into bloodstream creates multiple changes within the body including, increasing heart rate, respiration, blood pressure, muscle tension and releasing stored nutrients and energy from tissues within the body.
 The increase in oxygen and nutrients within the blood supply to the brain heightens all five of the primary senses.
 The increase in muscle tension helps to protect the body from potential physical harm and also reduces blood flow to the superficial tissues (skin).
-Reducing blood flow to the superficial tissues would reduce blood loss should the person or animal get injured while dealing with imminent danger.
+The tensioning or armouring of the bodies tissues also impacts tensional and compressive forces throughout the body (Biotensegrity) see article.
+Reducing blood flow to the superficial tissues would minimize blood loss should the person or animal get injured while dealing with imminent danger.
 The increase in oxygen, nutrients and energy supplies within the blood also primes the musculoskeletal system, to "fight" or "flight" (run away) from danger.
-The “fight, flight or (freeze)” response is so efficient that the human body has already reacted subconsciously before us consciously registering a threat.
+The "fight, flight or (freeze)" response is so efficient that the human body has already reacted subconsciously before us consciously registering a threat.
 Which, explains why people can often get out of the way of danger before getting injured.
+Prolonged exposure to stressors not only affects biotensegrity, but the tissues within the body can adapt (see adaption article) to these changes in forces.

 The second part of the “fight, flight or (freeze)” response is relatively instantaneous, but slightly slower than the initial reaction and enhances the primary response and keeps the body in a high state of readiness.
 The hypothalamic-pituitary-adrenal axis is responsible for the release and control of levels of cortisol in the bloodstream, via a negative feedback loop.
 The hypothalamus releases corticotropin-releasing hormone (CRH), which makes the pituitary gland release adrenocorticotropic hormone (ACTH).
 The presence of ACTH is detected by the adrenal glands and these glands then release cortisol into the bloodstream.